nickbruggen90/LabsVol8021Q/Project 1: NetOps Monitoring/configuration_set-up.md

 2. MBR
 ```
 After the installation and initial bootup, pfSense will prompt you will a numbered menu.
 You are in the right spot.
-Find the subnet associated with the virtual NIC.
+Find the subnet associated with the virtual NIC:
 ```
 1. Windows cmd -> ipconfig
 2. Look for VMNet1 NIC (VMWare uses the 192.168.83.0/24 subnet by default, but double check)